UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-visualisation.md

 - **Visualisation workloads.** Describes the traditional use cases for GPU processing --- these include simulation, powering desktop applications with graphics content (such as computer aided design), video encoding, rendering or streaming.

-This Getting Started Guide provides an introduction for how to use Cloud GPU for visualisation workloads and describes the tasks you need to perform to get the service up and running.
+This article provides an introduction for how to use Cloud GPU for visualisation workloads and describes the tasks you need to perform to get the service up and running.

 ### Intended audience

-To complete the steps in this guide you must have access to the UKCloud Portal and vCloud Director.
+To complete the steps in this article you must have access to the UKCloud Portal and vCloud Director.

 ## Cloud GPU overview